rkumar/cetus/README.md

 * Use slash "/" to run a regex on the dir listing.

-* Use question "?" view directory tree in order to jump down several levels at once
+* Use question "?" to view help (was directory tree earlier)

 * Use ESCAPE or C-c to clear any filter, regex, sort order, sub-listing etc